 If your path requires you to walk through hell, walk as if you own the place.

 That’s what I was doing, I was walking through hell.
-Walking alongside a number of addicts, abusers, victims, disabled, mentally ill, chronically ill, impoverished, homeless, wealthy, elderly, young andthe list goes on.
+Walking alongside a number of addicts, abusers, victims, disabled, mentally ill, chronically ill, impoverished, homeless, wealthy, old, young and the list goes on.
 I’ve seen it all, and it’s all relative and as far as I’m concerned.
-No category of people, struggling or suffering, is superior to the others.
+No category of people, or struggling, or suffering, is better or worse than the others.

 Now for the record, I’m not denying that there are still probably inherently bad people out there.
 People who may fall into one of the above categories and have already used up their share of get-out-of-jail-free cards.
-People who have run out of chances and deserve none other than to rot where the sun don’t shine for the rest of their days.
+People who have run out of chances and deserve none other than to rot where the sun don’t shine for the rest of their days because of the choices they’ve made.

-This is not meant to be a comparison of bad to good, nor a mutually exclusive list of ‘types’.
+This is not meant to be a comparison of bad to good, nor a list of personality types, illnesses or shortcomings.

 This is more so just a contemplation on humanity and a questioning of why we prize normalcy and perfection over anything else.
 And why anything that falls outside of this socially constructed ‘normal realm’ is accompanied by taboo.
 Normal isn’t even real.
 Normal is a myth, one of our most whimsical illusions.